qkvv5/pumpfun-devtools/README.md

 ## Features

-1. **Wallet Creation Instructions**: Easily create a wallet for tracking development or for micro-purchases.
+1. **Wallet Creation **: Easily create a wallet for tracking development or for micro-purchases.
 Save it in the root directory of the script.

 2. **Dev Tracking - Insider Trading**: Monitor the Dev wallet addresses.
 Upon the coin pump, execute immediate buys using wallets from `Dev_wallets.txt`.
 Transaction amounts are randomly chosen within a range defined by minimum and maximum transaction values to better conceal insider trading.